TaikiSan21/PAMpal/docs/PAMpalSettings.md

 These values are saved with the function and cannot be changed without removing the function entirely.
 * calibration - Stores a calibration function to correct for different hydrophone characteristics.
-Optional, currently only affects certain 'ClickDetector' functions
+Optional, currently only affects certain 'ClickDetector' functions.
+Added with the function `addCalibration`
+* settings - Stores an XML settings file created by Pamguard.
+This file is mostly used to keep track of whether or not a decimator was used for various detectors, but it also stores all of the settings used for all detectors.
+Optional, but recommended.
+Added with the function `addSettings`

 Note that none of these slots should ever be manually edited, use the functions described below if you want to add or remove anything.